As an Amazon Associate I earn from qualifying purchases.

 FAQ: Best Neck Traction Device for Home

-How often should I use a neck traction device?
+How often should I use a cervical traction device?

-What’s the difference between a neck lifting device and neck traction?
+What’s the difference between a neck hammock and an inflatable device?

 Which neck device is better for relief the pain?